itenium-be/blog-posts/design/2019-09-19-CQRS-Ramble.md

 [THINK!](https://itenium.be/blog/productivity/pragmatic-tip-2-think-about-your-work/) Does it make sense to use CQRS or not!?

-THINK!
 If so, will it be helpful to do for all parts of the application and for all entities?

 ## The Cure Is Worse Than The Disease